Finding a Top Financial Advisor Firm in Arlington, Texas

 Parkstone Wealth Management, LLC

-Parkstone Wealth Management is a fee-only financial advisor firm that primarily serves professional athletes.
+Parkstone Wealth Management, LLC is a fee-only financial advisor firm that primarily serves professional athletes.
 The firm does also serve other individuals, as well as trusts, estates, charitable organizations and businesses.

-A small staff of three advisors, at least one of whom is a certified financial planner (CFP), manages the firm’s $121 million in assets under management (AUM).
+A small staff of three advisors, at least one of whom is a certified financial planner (CFP), manages nearly $142 million in assets.
 A minimum annual fee of $25,000 is required to open and maintain an account with Parkstone Wealth Management.

 Parkstone Wealth Management was founded in 2013 by managing directors Cheryl F. Quisenberry and Chester A. Straily.
-Both are the firm’s sole owners.
+Together, they own are the firm.

 Many of these services are available to clients through the firm’s online tools, which are accessible through clients’ personalized online accounts.
 For example, you can create a personalized budget and track your spending across multiple categories.
 You can also link investment accounts as well as other accounts to see your full financial picture, and you can set financial priorities, create goals and then receive constant feedback on how you are tracking toward your goals.
 These tools update daily to ensure that clients are always looking at the most up-to-date information.

 Parkstone Wealth Management creates client portfolios that are tailored to the specific goals and circumstances of each individual client.
 However, regardless of the client, the firm focuses on asset allocation and on diversification across multiple asset classes.
 Parkstone Wealth Management bases its investment philosophy on the idea that a diversified portfolio will help reduce risk.

 The three major asset classes used in portfolios are stocks, bonds and cash equivalents.
 Parkstone Wealth Management does not advocate attempting to time the market, because it believes that the markets are too difficult to predict.